 Since 1955, the National Merit Scholarship Program has awarded recognition and scholarships to top scholars across the country.
-They conduct an annual competition where fewer than 1% of students are designated as National Merit Scholars.
-How does one become eligible for this exclusive award and what does it take to win?
+Fewer than 1% of students are designated as National Merit Scholars in this annual competition.
+How does one become eligible for this exclusive award, and what does it take to win?

 How to Qualify for the National Merit Scholarship